 We hope that this manual has assisted you and your agency with your award questions.
-We welcome and encourage any comments you have regarding CHP and the materials we have developed for its administration.
+We welcome and encourage any comments you have regarding the COPS Office, CHP and the materials we have developed for its administration.
 If you have specific comments regarding this manual, please send them to:

-US Department of Justice

-Office of Community Oriented Policing Services

-Attn: CHP Control Desk

-145 N Street NE

-Washington, DC 20530
+U.S. Department of Justice Office of Community Oriented Policing Services Attn: CHP Control Desk 145 N Street NE Washington, DC 20530